dykyivladk1/PR/README.md

 Results run with Mixup
+This applies Mixup data augmentation: with some probability, it linearly mixes two random samples in a batch (audio + labels, and features if present) using a random weight λ drawn from a Beta distribution, to improve generalization and reduce overfitting.

 | PSDS-scenario1 | PSDS-scenario1 (sed score) | PSDS-scenario2 | PSDS-scenario2 (sed score) | Intersection-based F1 | Collar-based F1 |
 |----------------|----------------------------|----------------|----------------------------|----------------------|-----------------|